This topic describes the scenarios and usage of the event analysis feature.

 After setting the query criteria and clicking Start Analysis, you can view the analysis results.

--The chart style supports "polyline", "column chart", "ranking chart", "ring chart", "indicator" and "indicator trend" to display the chart.
+The chart style supports "line", "column chart", "ranking chart", "circular chart", "indicator" and "indicator trend" to display the chart.

--Save the commonly used indicators for subsequent re-query.
-You can use the "Save" setting button in the upper right corner.
+Save common metrics for subsequent re-query.
+You can click the Save button in the upper-right corner.

--After you update and edit the existing saved metrics, you can click the "Update" button in the upper left corner to update them.
+After the existing saved metrics are updated and edited, you can click the "Update" button in the upper left corner to update them.

 On the Analysis Chart page, you can view the query SQL of the current behavior analysis.
 Click Copy to copy the query SQL.